mapbox/maki/README.md

 ### Note about branches

 The main branch for the Maki project is `master`.
-The old version of Maki still exists in the `mb-pages` branch, which must remain intact because a number of old Mapbox projects depend on files it serves from its `www/` directory.
+The old version of Maki still exists in the `mb-pages` branch, which must remain intact because a number of old Mapbox projects depend on files it serves from its `www/` directory...